Gluten-Free Lemon Blueberry Cake

 This Gluten-Free Lemon Cake instead makes use of the high starch content in the gluten-free flour blend to stop the cake from falling apart.
 In the Doves Farm Gluten-Free Plain White Flour blend it uses tapioca starch and potato starch but your preferred blend might also use sweet rice flour or arrowroot which work well too.

-The recipe is also rich in eggs which help with binding and ground almonds which is high in protein.
+The recipe is also rich in eggs which help with binding and almond flour which is high in protein.
 Plus the addition of sour cream gives it a lovely tender crumb.

 Gluten-Free Lemon Cake ingredients